BZIvanov/Learning-JavaScript_Fundamentals/A_JS-Fundamentals/README.md

 ## Object.freeze(obj)

-This way we can freeze an object disallowing to be changed in a later use.
+This way we can freeze an object disallowing to be changed if used later.
 For more info read [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 ```javascript